Compound Interest Explained: How Your Money Grows

 The Rule of 72

-A quick way to estimate how long it takes your money to double: divide 72 by your annual return rate.
-At 7%, money doubles in roughly 72/7 = 10.3 years.
-At 10%, it doubles in 7.2 years.
+Quick shortcut: divide 72 by your return rate to see how fast your money doubles.
+7% return?
+Doubles in ~10 years.
+10%?
+Doubles in ~7 years.
 At 4%, it takes 18 years.
 This rule is surprisingly accurate and useful for quick mental math.

 See Your Own Numbers